Team-Nuthairs/Ambulance/CONTRIBUTING.md

 ## For everyone — git basics

-If you haven't used git before, install [GitHub Desktop](https://desktop.github.com).
+If you haven't used git before, install [GitHub Desktop](https://desktop.github.com) or [Fork]{https://git-fork.com/}.
 It handles everything below without touching a terminal.

 The one rule that matters: **commit small, commit often, with a clear message.**
 "Add broken arm ailment scene" is good. "stuff" is not.
 A week of work in one commit is painful to review and impossible to roll back cleanly.
+The more detailed the better.

 ### Branch naming